-- 1) Relevant Children in Care, including those previously determined as Looked After Children.
-(That is, children who were looked after but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order). - 2) Children who were previously in state care outside of England, and have ceased to be in state care as a result of being adopted (subject to appropriate evidence of their previously looked-after status). - 3) Children who have an elder sibling in attendance at Stoneydelph Primary School and who will still be attending the school at the proposed admission date; (For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parent's marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.) - 4) Children living within the catchment area of Stoneydelph Primary School.

-5) Children who satisfy both of the following tests:
+- Children in Care and children who ceased to be in care because they were adopted (or became subject to a residence order or special guardianship order) including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2) Children who have an elder sibling in attendance at Stoneydelph Primary School and who will still be attending the school at the proposed admission date; (For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parent's marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.) - 3) Children living within the catchment area of Stoneydelph Primary School. - 4) Children who satisfy both of the following tests:

 Test 1: the child is distinguished from the great majority of other applicants either on their own medical grounds or by other exceptional circumstances.
-Medical grounds must be supported by a medical report (obtained by the applicant and provided at the point of application).
+Medical grounds must be supported by a medical report

+(obtained by the applicant and provided at the point of application).
 This report must clearly justify, for health reasons only, why it is better for the child's health to attend Stoneydelph Primary School rather than any other school.
 Exceptional circumstances must relate to the choice of school and the individual child, i.e. the circumstances of the child, not the economic or social circumstances of the parent/carer.
 They should be supported by a professional report (obtained by the applicant and provided at the point of application), e.g. social worker.
 This report must clearly justify why it is better for the child to attend the preferred school rather than any other school.